fsilva-coolblue/wiki-git-github/git_basics.md

 ##Clients

 To work with git, you need to have a client.
-If you're more of a ~geek~ technical-minded person, you can use the command line (with a fairly detailed tutorial
+If you're more of a ~geek~ technically-minded person, you can use the command line (with a fairly detailed tutorial
         [here](http://guides.beanstalkapp.com/version-control/git-on-windows.html)),
 or a GUI like